clw224/ISME18_Lausanne_SWRadapt/README.md

 Claire Williams's work: "The effects of climate on the microbiome diversity in a tropic lizard," PS18.611.

-See other documents within the repo for more information.
+See other documents, including full poster and expanded figures, within the repo for more information.